benthepoet/farmadeus/content/logs/farm-log-2019.md

 ### November 20, 2019
 Planted 11 Shagbark Hickory seeds in air prune bed (A) that was planted with American Hazelnut on November 10, 2019.
 Covered with straw mulch.

-Removed Antonovka Apple and Siberian Crab Apple from soaking and placed in refrigerator.
+Removed Antonovka Apple and Siberian Crabapple from soaking and placed in refrigerator.
 Packed in moist paper towel due to small seed size.

 ---